rabbitstack/fibratus/docs/filters/rules.md

         "critical"
     }}
 ```
 The above action sends the alert with the given title, description, and `critical` severity.
 If omitted, the `medium` severity level is set instead.
 As you may notice, the `printf` function from the standard Go template library is used to concatenate the full executable path of the process spawning a command shell.
-Instead of accessing raw event fields, we can resort to **fields interpolation**.
+Instead of accessing raw event fields, we can resort to **field interpolation**.
 In the following snippet, we use the `%ps.exe` format modifier to render the process' executable path.
-Formats modifiers are a well-known filter fields prefixed with the `%` symbol.
+Formats modifiers are well-known filter fields prefixed with the `%` symbol.

 ```yaml
 action: >